Mission

 Mission & Goals

-What we're solving for and why it matters.
+What we're solving for and why it matters to the future of space exploration.

 In practice, these rovers would be used to scout and map the terrain, as well as for the mining of precious metals.